lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: D

-The `const` keyword simply means we cannot _redeclare_ the value of that variable, it's _read-only_.
+The `const` keyword simply means we cannot _redeclare_ the value of that o&apos;zgaruvchi, it's _read-only_.
 However, the value itself isn't immutable.
 The properties on the `emojis` array can be modified, for example by pushing new values, splicing them, or setting the length of the array to 0.

 </p>
 </details>